What is an Au Pair?

 ✔ The Au Pair is to be given the opportunity to learn about British culture and in return, will share her own culture with the host family.
 The opportunity to attend a local language college is also a requirement.

-✔ Light domestic duties and childcare is to be offered by the Au Pair, this should not exceed 30 hours per week for EU Au Pairs, and no more than 25 hours per week for Au Pairs from Romania and Bulgaria.
+✔ Light domestic duties and childcare is to be provided by the Au Pair which should not exceed 30 hours per week.
 The Au Pair may also provide babysitting services for two evenings per week.

 ✔ The Au Pair can travel with the host family on holiday and should also be allowed to return to her own family for holidays during the year.